level12/keg-auth/docs/source/getting-started.rst

 -  NavItems can specify an icon to display in the menu item by passing an ``icon_class`` string to the NavItem constructor. e.g., ``NavItem('Title', NavURL(...), icon_class='fas fa-shopping-cart')``.

+-  NavItems can be given a ``class_`` kwarg that will be applied to the whole ``li`` tag in the default render.
+This applies to both group items and the menu links themselves.

+-  NavItems can also be provided a ``code`` kwarg, which is useful when doing custom templating to render the menu.
+The code is a code-only tag for the menu that can remain the same even if the menu wording changes.
+For example, the code could be used in a conditional template block to render certain menu items differently from the rest.

 Example:

 .. code-block:: python